 The opening stage of the Johansen procedure is to test for stationarity in time series.
 There are two main methods to test whether time series are stationary or not, namely; the graphical method which is informal and then the formal test.
 This study first presents the visual plot of graphs before the formal tests.
 The formal tests conducted are the Augmented Dickey-Fuller and the Phillips-Peron tests.
 These tests are very important as they give insight into the structural breaks, trends and stationarity of the data set (Brooks, 2008).
 The graphical results from the test for stationarity are presented in Appendix A and B. The informal method, however, is not enough to conclude that data is stationary as it is informal, hence the need for a more formal method to complement it.
 Consequently, other formal tests were conducted to support findings from the graphical findings.
-In this regard, the Augmented Dickey-Fuller and the Phillips-Peron tests are presented in Table 3.4(a) and 3.4 (b) below.
+In this regard, the Augmented Dickey-Fuller and the Phillips-Peron tests were adopted and the results are presented in Table 4.1(a) and 4.1(b) below.

-Table 3.4 (a) Stationarity results of the Augmented Dickey-Fuller test
+Table 4.4 Stationarity results of the Augmented Dickey-Fuller test